-Early this week I woke up after a rough night sleep.
+Earlier this week I woke up after a rough night sleep.
 I was coughing for most of the night which left me concerned.
-I decided to get tested even though the inconvenience of a Coronavirus isolation would follow.
-The last two weeks the numbers for Covid-19 in Australia have been increasing on a daily basis especially in Victoria.
-Ten suburbs which are very close to where I live have gone back into lockdown for a month.
-I can feel the fear rising up in people again and it’s beginning to feel like everyone is on high alert yet again.
+We’re now in Coronavirus stage 4 isolation in Melbourne, Australia.
+I can feel the fear rising up in people again and it’s beginning to feel like everyone is on high alert.

-When I think about the ease and comfort of being able to be tested immediately, I feel privileged.
+When I think about the ease and comfort of being able to be tested immediately, I feel very fortunate.
 It cost me nothing, there was very little waiting time and I’ll get my results within a week.
 How lucky am I?

-I haven’t had any other symptoms.
+I didn’t have any other symptoms.
 The cough only occurred overnight.
-I think it may have had more to do with the heater remaining on all night as it was a freezing cold night.
-The dry air irritated my throat is what I think happened.
+I think it may have had more to do with the heater remaining on all night as it was a freezing cold as I recall.
+I’m thinking it may have been the dry air that irritated my throat.

 Was I hasty?
 I don’t think so.
-If you are as privileged as I and can be seen so easily and without any barriers to entry, then I think we should all take advantage of it, approach any symptoms with caution and keep each other safe.
+If we’re able to be seen so easily and without any barriers to entry, then I think we should take advantage of it, approach any symptoms with caution and keep each other safe.

-As I write this I realise I have nothing to complain about.
+As I went through this I realised I had nothing to complain about.
 I’m healthy, alive and I live in a home that is large, beautiful and comfortable.
 Covid-19 has not disrupted my life in any major way.
 I’ve worked from home for 25 years so that hasn’t changed.
-I’ve had to adapt some things with my company The Room Xchange to suit the new climate we live in, but nothing too major.
+I’ve had to adapt some things with my company The Room Xchange to suit the new circumstances we live in, but nothing too major.
 My husband’s business is also operated from home.
-Our two kids lost their jobs and were able to come back home until they can get back on their feet so they’re okay.
-Thank fully we have a home with the space to share it with them.
+Our two kids were able to come back home until the worst is over so they’re okay.
+Thankfully, we have a home with the space to share it with them.

+I got my results on day 5 and I was all clear.
+I’m very grateful and reminded of how lucky i am.
 Perhaps that’s something we can take away from Covid-19.
-The opportunity to stop, be grateful for what we have and to pay attention to what’s important – people.
+The opportunity to stop, be grateful for what we have and to pay attention to what’s really important – each other.